Last Updated on

 South Korea’s legalization of medicinal cannabis has come as surprise to many as the country’s stance on marijuana has been very conservative up until this year.
 On November 23, the National Assembly approved the Narcotics Control Act for medical marijuana, which now has to be deliberated upon by the State Council and signed by the President.

-That leaves South Korea as the first East-Asian country to legalize medical cannabis.
+That leaves South Korea as the first East-Asian country to legalize medical weed.
 The country seeks to help patients that have rare and very severe diseases, such as epilepsy, HIV and cancer.

-Nonetheless, recreational use of cannabis is still being prosecuted very strictly by the South Korean government, as even the possession of a small amount can lead to imprisonment.
+Nonetheless, recreational consumption of cannabis is still being prosecuted very strictly by the South Korean government, as even the possession of a small amount can lead to imprisonment.

 United States of America

-North American policies on the use and production of cannabis saw tremendous change this year.
-Marijuana has been a hot topic for a while and it has taken America’s voting ballots by storm.
+North American policies on the use and production of cannabis saw tremendous change this year, although not on federal level.
+Marijuana laws have been a hot topic for a while and it has taken America’s voting ballots by storm.
 Here’s a list of U.S. states that changed their legislature in favor of cannabis over the course of this year:

 Vermont legalized cannabis possession on January 22, 2018.
 Interestingly, it was the first state to legalize marijuana not through a ballot initiative, but by an act of the state legislature, which was signed into the law by the governor.